 I live in a small Kent village and in any spare moments (whatever that is!), I enjoy spending time with my family and son.
 When not writing, I can be found researching my family tree, running, pottering in the garden, walking, taking photographs, and, of course reading.
 I am currently working on the next installment in the Forensic Genealogist series.

 Books: Too many to list!
-But obviously I love other genealogical fiction stories, especially Steve Robinson's novels and I very much enjoyed The Marriage Certificate by Stephen Molyneux.
+But obviously I love the work of other genealogical fiction authors, including Steve Robinson, Wendy Percival, MJ Lee and Stephen Molyneux.
 I like Kate Morton's books as they jump around in time and different periods in history.
 I also enjoy traditional 'whodunnit' stories.
 My recent favourite author in this genre is L.B.
 Hathaway and her series of books featuring Posie Parker in the 1920s London.
 Although I'm very behind on the Roy Grace detective series by Peter James, I have really enjoyed the books that I have read!
 Two of my favourite literary authors are Alan Hollinghurst and Sarah Waters; I'm always in awe at their writing talents.

 Films: Again, too many to list!
 My favourite genres (as with television) are action / thriller.
 Examples include 1917, Taken, The Bourne films and The Imitation Game.
 I also like classic WW2 films, such as The Great Escape, The Guns of Navarone and A Bridge too Far.

 Television: Like with film, my favourite genres are action / thriller, or a good historical drama, although I do love a good comedy!
-Homeland, The Americans, The Crown, Hunted and Modern Family are recent examples.
+Homeland, The Americans, The Crown, Hunted, Line of Duty, Mindhunter and Modern Family are recent examples.